mboekamp03/TripWise/USERSTORIES.md

 # Acceptance Criteria:
 - User can choose to allow the app to track their location while using it
 - User can also input their location manually if they prefer to do that instead
+- User will be able to see the calculated distance of their trip destination from their current destination